Veterans Way Honorees

 United States Army

-Richard J. Lown was born in Waterloo in 1919, and served in the U.S. Army during WWII.
-He was inducted at Camp Dodge, Des Moines, in June 1942, was assigned to the Personnel Records Department, and trained at IBM Key Punch School in Washington DC.
-In April 1944, he was assigned to a key punch unit at Base Air Depot #1, Warrington, England, and arrived there on May 1.
+Richard served in the US Army from June 1942 to December 1945 (3 1/2 years) during WWII.
+He reported to Camp Dodge, Des Moines, in June 1942, and after basic training, he was assigned to the Personnel Records Department and trained at IBM Key Punch School in Washington, DC.
+In April 1944, he was transferred to a keypunch unit at Base Air Depot #1, Warrington, England, and arrived there May 1.
 This unit was responsible for the morning reports from all over the European Theater of Operations.
-After Japan surrendered in 1945, Richard was sent to London to work on a roster of men who were eligible to go home.
-He himself got to go home in December 1945, and was honorably discharged on December 20.
-During his service he attained the rank of Corporal, and was awarded the Service Stripe; Overseas Service Bars; American Campaign Medal; and World War II Victory Medal.
-Over 23 years, beginning in 1942, Richard and his wife, Julia, welcomed and raised fourteen children, all of them born in either Independence, Iowa, or Waterloo.
-Richard held many jobs over the years to support his wife, his nine sons and his five daughters, while also working full time as time-study engineer for Rath Packing Company in Waterloo.
-He thoroughly enjoyed his life and his large family, and always wore a smile.
-He died on August 9, 2014, at age 94; he and Julia were married for 72 years.
+After Japan surrendered in 1945, Richard was sent to London to work on a roster of men eligible for discharge.
+Richard was honorably discharged and returned home in December 1945.
+He received the Service Stripe, Overseas Service Bars, American Campaign Medal, and World War II Victory Medal and attained the rank of corporal.
+Richard was born in Waterloo in 1919 and lived most of his life there.
+He attended St. Mary’s School and graduated from East Waterloo High School in 1937.
+He was employed as an Industrial Engineer with Rath Packing Company, retiring in 1984.
+He served as secretary/treasurer of the St. Vincent DePaul Society.
+He and his wife Julia were married for 72 years and raised fourteen children, nine sons, and five daughters, all born in either Independence or Waterloo.
+He thoroughly enjoyed his life and his large family and always wore a smile

 William Lewis Roberts